corbinolds/FinalProject/README.txt

 EASTER EGG: Spin by pressing the key a or d and leave it pressed for a while.
 You will get automatic power up without having to find the powerup.

+Music: Press 'm' for music to play.
+When the hero dies there will be a sound that plays.
+Also there will be a pew sound when the hero shoots.

 How long did this assignment take you?
 15 hours